 The Rental Inspection Ordinance allows for a self-certification of qualified properties.
-The property owner or designated management inspects the property and certifies under penalty of perjury that the property meets the minimum code requirements as listed on the Residential Rental Inspection Program Self-Certification Affidavit (PDF) from the documents link on the left side of this page.
+The property owner or designated management inspects the property and certifies under penalty of perjury that the property meets the minimum code requirements listed on the Residential Rental Inspection Program Self-Certification Affidavit (PDF).

 The self-certification option helps reduce fees and fewer on-site inspections by City inspectors.
 Property owners who do not wish to participate in the Self-Certification Program will receive a Notice of Intent to Inspect at least 21 days prior to the inspection date.

 However, where a dangerous condition is found to exist, (e.g., hazardous electrical wiring or lack of adequate sanitation), corrections may have to be completed within 24 to 48 hours.
 In rare cases, compliance procedures may result in the premises being vacated, utility services disconnected, and tenants relocated at the owner's expense until all violations have been abated.